research-ag/vector/README.md

 This is unlike `Buffer` which is a class and can not be directly declared `stable`.

 `Vector` provides 40+ convenience functions that are modeled and named after the convenience functions of `Buffer`.
-This is done to make it as easy as possible to replace Buffer with Vector.
+This is done to make it as easy as possible to replace `Buffer` with Vector.

-If a `stable` declaration is not required then the package also provides a class version of Vector.
+If a `stable` declaration is not required then the package also provides a class version of `Vector`.
-This can be used as a drop-in replacement for Buffer as it provides exactly the same interface.
+This can be used as a drop-in replacement for `Buffer` as it provides exactly the same interface.
-As with Buffer, the user can benefit from the convenient dot-notation for the class methods.
+As with `Buffer`, the user can benefit from the convenient dot-notation for the class methods.

 ## Usage